The NBA is one of the biggest sports leagues in the world, and I have been a fan for nearly three decades.

 However, he had a falling out with coach P.J.
 Carlesimo when he was criticized by the coach for his less than crisp passes.
 Sprewell would then choke Carlesimo until he was restrained.
 He then came back and punched Carlesimo.

 This would lead to a lengthy suspension which lasted the rest of the season.

 3. Kevin Johnson Sexually Harasses Women

-Kevin was the 7th pick of the 1987 NBA Draft by the Cleveland Cavaliers.
+Johnson was the 7th pick in the 1987 NBA Draft by the Cleveland Cavaliers.
 While productive in his limited minutes, he would truly blossom once he was traded to the Phoenix Suns.